CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm-intermed/aws_cli_launch_vm_c6a.8xlarge.md

 This command is commented out, as the instance hasn't been created yet. keeping the instructions for documentation purposes.

-`aws ec2 describe-instances --region=us-east-1 --filters "Name=image-id,Values=ami-065049c5c78e6c6a5" | grep PublicIpAddress`
+`aws ec2 describe-instances --region=us-east-1 --filters "Name=image-id,Values=ami-088f82f334dde0c9f" | grep PublicIpAddress`

-### Login to the ec2 instance
+### Login to the ec2 instance (may need to wait 5 minutes for the ec2 instance to initialize and be ready for login)

 Note, the following command must be modified to specify your key, and ip address (obtained from the previous command):